Reed-CompBio/protein-weaver/DataImportTutorial.md

     - `~/neo4j/import/` to import data
         - Load any FlyBase data by copying `interactome-flybase-collapsed-weighted.txt` into import directory
-        - Import the GO terms using the following command:
+        - Import the properly formatted GO terms file `gene_association.fb` from the GitHub repository.

-        `wget ftp://ftp.flybase.net/releases/current/precomputed_files/go/gene_association.fb.gz ~/neo4j/import`

-        - Unzip the .gz before continuing.
-        - Remove the first few lines from the file that do not contain the data.
     - `~/neo4j/plugins/` to store any necessary plugins for production environments

 2. Create a docker instance with APOC plugin using the following command: